Ap3teus/craftjs/README.md

 ### Building

 0. Make sure you have `maven` installed
+1. Download and install [Graal Java runtime](https://www.graalvm.org/downloads) and make sure it's configured as your default Java (executing `java --version` should say `OpenJDK Runtime Environment GraalVM` )
-1. Run `mvn install`
+2. Run `mvn install`
-2. Copy the built jar from `target` to your server's plugins-folder
+3. Copy the built jar from `target` to your server's plugins-folder

 ## Differences to Scriptcraft